Regional Conferences

 Learn about the history and development in Europe

-Contact Information for Episcopal Areas in the Philippines
+Contact information for Annual Conferences in the U.S.

 United Methodist Communications is an agency of The United Methodist Church